mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/atermpp/aterm_library.rst

 The aterm library provides an excellent basis on top of which user defined terms can be constructed.
 Suppose one wants to create terms with zero, one and addition where only addition is defined explicitly below.
-This can be done by creating a class :cpp:class:`Expression` inheriting from an aterm_appl.
+This can be done by creating a class :mcrl2:`Expression` inheriting from an aterm_appl.

 .. code-block:: c++